-Dr. Brenden Kuerbis is a Research Scientist at the Georgia Institute of Technology, School of Public Policy and a former Fellow in Internet Security Governance at the Citizen Lab, Munk School of Global Affairs, University of Toronto.
-His work focuses generally on the governance of Internet identifiers (e.g., domain names, IP addresses) and the intersection of nation-state and global cybersecurity concerns with forms of Internet governance.
-Recent publications include work investigating the impact of data enclosure initiatives on market competition in DNS and mobile platforms, exploration of economic factors affecting IPv6 adoption, examination of the governance of cyber-attribution, an overview of the cybersecurity institutional landscape, and work examining governance structures and incentives of network operators in performing route filtering as part of a NSF Secure and Trustworthy Computing (SaTC) project.
-Kuerbis’ research has been featured in Circle ID, Forbes, Washington Internet Daily and academic publications including International Studies Review; Digital Policy, Regulation and Governance; Cyber Defense Review; Telecommunications Policy; and in the book, Opening Standards: The Global Politics of Interoperability, by MIT Press.
-Dr. Kuerbis has also been a long time observer of ICANN and participant in its governance processes as a volunteer in its 2014-15 Nominating Committee (Nomcom), Nomcom Review Working Party, and the CWG-IANA Working Group.
+Dr. Brenden Kuerbis is a Research Scientist at the Georgia Institute of Technology, School of Public Policy.
+His research focuses generally on the governance of Internet identifiers (e.g., domain names, IP addresses) and the intersection of cybersecurity and economic concerns with forms of Internet governance.
+Recent publications include work investigating the impact of data enclosure initiatives on market competition in DNS and mobile platforms, exploration of economic factors affecting IPv6 adoption, examination of the governance of cyber-attribution, an overview of the cybersecurity institutional landscape, and research looking at governance and incentives of network operators in performing route filtering as part of a NSF Secure and Trustworthy Computing (SaTC) project.
+Kuerbis’ research has been featured in Circle ID, Forbes, Washington Internet Daily and academic publications including: International Studies Review; Digital Policy, Regulation and Governance; Cyber Defense Review; Telecommunications Policy; and in the book, Opening Standards: The Global Politics of Interoperability, by MIT Press.
+Dr. Kuerbis is a former Fellow in Internet Security Governance at the Citizen Lab, Munk School of Global Affairs, University of Toronto and has also been a long time observer of the Regional Internet Registries and ICANN, participating in its governance processes as a volunteer in its Nominating Committee (Nomcom), Nomcom Review Working Party, and the CWG-IANA Working Group.
 He received his Ph.D. from the Syracuse University iSchool.